-On February 9, 2015, we announced that we began enrollment into the combination therapy Phase Ib clinical trial for BP1001 in patients with AML.
-The combination therapy Phase Ib clinical trial consisted of two dosing cohorts of BP1001 (60 mg/m2 and 90 mg/m2) to test the safety profile of treating AML patients with BP1001 in combination with LDAC.
+On February 9, 2015, we announced that we began enrollment into the combination therapy Phase Ib clinical trial, the safety segment of the Phase II clinical trial, for BP1001 in patients with AML.
+The combination therapy Phase Ib clinical trial consisted of two dosing cohorts of BP1001 (60 mg/m2 and 90 mg/m2) to test the safety profile of treating AML patients with BP1001 in combination with low dose Ara C (LDAC).
 Patients ineligible for intensive induction therapy are currently treated only with LDAC.
 We recently announced the completion of the Phase Ib trial.
 Results from the Phase Ib clinical trial demonstrated it is safe to add BP1001, which appears to yield better response rates in this AML patient population.
 Following the safety portion, the trial is expected to be opened in multiple centers to test 54 patients with the combination.
 An interim analysis is expected to be performed after 19 patients have been treated with the combination therapy.

 On October 9, 2015, we announced the completion of Cohort 7, the first dosing cohort of the Phase Ib clinical trial, consisting of a 60 mg/m2 dose of BP1001 in combination with LDAC.
-Two of three evaluable patients, patients 35 and 38, achieved complete remission.
 On March 3, 2016, we announced the completion of Cohort 8, the second dosing cohort of the Phase Ib clinical trial, consisting of a 90 mg/m2 dose of BP1001 in combination with LDAC.
-Two of three evaluable patients consisting of a 90 mg/m2 dose of BP1001 in combination with LDAC.
-Two of three evaluable patients achieved partial remission.
-One patient continues to receive additional treatments.
+On June 6, 2016, we announced that three of the six evaluable patients in Cohorts 7 and 8 achieved complete remission and two achieved partial remission.